dominicfeliton/ChatPolls/dev/COMPILE.md

 ### PSA: If you're on windows, use copy_chp_macos_linux_wsl.sh in WSL.

-First, take a look at `copy_wwc_macos_linux_wsl.sh`.
+First, take a look at `copy_chp_macos_linux_wsl.sh`.
 Adjust the paths to the correct ones on your current machine.

 Once that's done and you've ran a successfully mvn build, just run these scripts and a server on `localhost:25565` will be available to join via the classic Minecraft client.